-- A TOEFL iBT (Test of English as a Foreign Language internet-Based Test) with an overall band score of at least 90 and a minimum score of 21 for each Paragraph, or - an IELTS (academic version) with an overall Band score of at least 6.5 and a minimum score of 6.0 for each Paragraph, or - a proof of completion of the 'Certificate of Proficiency in English' (CPE) or the 'Certificate in Advanced English' (CAE), both of the University of Cambridge
+- A TOEFL iBT (Test of English as a Foreign Language internet-Based Test) with an overall band score of at least 90 and a minimum score of 21 for each section, or - an IELTS (academic version) with an overall Band score of at least 6.5 and a minimum score of 6.0 for each section, or - a proof of completion of the 'Certificate of Proficiency in English' (CPE) or the 'Certificate in Advanced English' (CAE), both of the University of Cambridge.
+Only the following certificates are accepted: - C1 Advanced (Certificate of Advanced English) with an overall score of 176 and a minimum of 169 for each section. - C2 Proficiency (Certificate of Proficiency in English) with an overall score of 180 and a minimum of 169 for each section

-Certificates older than two years shall not be accepted.
+Certificates older than two years on the day you have uploaded the document and completed your application are not accepted.